 Dr Stephen Mandal EurGeol MIAI PGeo

-Steve is co-founder of two highly acclaimed community based research and education projects, the Blackfriary Community Heritage and Archaeology Project and the Ferrycarrig Research Project (Carrick – digging the lost town), and has presented academic and public talks on the project in Ireland and across the USA, including to the Smithsonian (Washington DC), Harvard University (Cambridge) and the Archaeological Institute of America (Boston).
-Steve is an expert guide and travel planner with Cultural Tourism Ireland and has led several special interest tours of Ireland’s archaeological heritage.
-He is a Heritage in Schools Expert and teaches in-school archaeology education programs.
-He also runs hands-on educational camps, workshops and events for children and educators.
+Steve is an expert guide and travel planner and have led several special interest tours of Ireland’s archaeological heritage.
+He is a Heritage in Schools Expert and teach in-school archaeology education programmes.
+He also run hands-on educational camps, workshops and events for children and educators with Lisanne.

 Steve spent two years as a post-doctoral research fellow in the Archaeology Department, University College Dublin, during which time he also undertook a research fellowship in Bologna, Italy.
 He is a professional member of the Institute of Archaeologists of Ireland, the Institute of Geologists of Ireland, and the European Federation of Professional Geologists.